KxSystems/docs/docs/ref/dotz.md

 .z.exit:f
 ```

-Where `f` is a unary function, `f` is called with the exit parameter as the argument just before exiting the KDB-X session.
+Where `f` is a unary function, `f` is called with the exit parameter as the argument just before exiting the kdb+ session.

 The exit parameter is the argument to the [`exit`](exit.md) function, or 0 if manual exit with [`\\` quit](syscmds.md#quit)